dvdcastro/moodle-mod_livepoll/README.md

 from the project overview page.
 5. You can copy and paste the __Project ID__ and __API Key__ to add
 them to the Moodle plugin settings page. _Site administration > Plugins > Activity modules > Live poll_
+6. For the polls to work, you need to enable [anonymous authentication](https://firebase.google.com/docs/auth/web/anonymous-auth).

 ## Usage